8 Best Ways to Send Large Files for Free

 In this article, we are here to tell you that there are several easy ways to send and upload large files for free.

 Regardless of how you choose to send the file, shrinking it will only help in storage.
 File compression not only shrinks the content you want to send but also makes the transfer faster no matter which method you choose (email, FTP, or cloud storage).

 Most computers have built-in file compression utilities, so you can make a ZIP file with just a few clicks.
-This is how to do it.

-If you want to transfer music files or videos, it is recommended that you use RAR compression instead of ZIP, because it uses a better compression algorithm, which usually reduces data loss and file damage.
+Tip: If you want to transfer music files or videos, it is recommended that you use RAR compression instead of ZIP, because it uses a better compression algorithm, which usually reduces data loss and file damage.
 We recommend using 7-Zip for this because this open-source file archiver is one of the best archivers currently available.

 The best way to transfer large files is to upload them to an online storage service, where the desired recipient can download them.
 Thanks to cloud computing, there are countless such services, so we have selected some of the best services for you.

 You can find a quick list of our current favorites below, all of which provide enough storage space, security, and sharing features.
 We will not describe in detail how to use each program but will provide a short description to help you find a service that suits your needs.

 Google Drive provides up to 15GB of free storage space and allows you to share large files, such as pictures and videos, with a few clicks.
 It even has backup and synchronization options, which are useful features.

 If you already have a Gmail account, you can't go beyond the simplicity of Drive, because Drive is built directly into the email service.
 You just need to click the Google Drive logo in the email compose window to "attach" the file to the email stored in your Drive account.